pinterest/gestalt/docs/markdown/blog/2023_q2_newsletter.md

 We wanted to kick off our Q2 newsletter with our H1 2023 Design and Web engineering survey results as they’re a window into our goals for the second half of the year.

 ### Overall sentiment
+It was another good half for sentiment.
+We saw some healthy gains from design.
+We saw a noticeable drop in highest sentiment scores from engineers, but still maintained a pretty eye-popping 98% overall approval.
 <TwoCol>
 <Group>
 #### Design sentiment: